Roboto

-Roboto (/roʊ'bQt.oʊ/) is a neo-grotesque sans-serif typeface family developed by Google as the system font for its mobile operating system Android, and released in 2011 for Android 4.0 "Ice Cream Sandwich".
+Roboto (/roʊ'bQt.oʊ/) is a typeface family developed by Google.
+The first typeface was created as the system font for its Android operating system, and released in 2011 for Android 4.0 "Ice Cream Sandwich".

 The entire font family has been licensed under the Apache license.
 In 2014, Roboto was redesigned for Android 5.0 "Lollipop".
+Most variants of Roboto have been licensed or re-licensed under the OFL: Roboto (the default sans serif font), Roboto Condensed, Roboto Flex, Roboto Mono, and Roboto Serif.